FIA Asia Pacific Rally Championship

 The Asia and Pacific Cups are separate competitions within the APRC that allows teams/drivers to compete at events in either region – and still enjoy the benefits the APRC offers such as coordinated shipping, advanced start order and extensive media coverage.

-- For Pacific Cup, competitors are required to nominate and compete in the 2 Pacific rallies.
+For Pacific Cup, competitors may compete in the two Pacific rallies.

 FIA APRC Junior Championship for Drivers